 Here are Some Long Distance Relationship Problems

-This might sound weird, but talking too much on the phone or over face-time almost throughout the day can develop a strong bond in a short period, and this habit can become hard to change in the long run.
+Talking too much on the phone or over FaceTime almost throughout the day can develop a strong bond in a short period, and this habit can become hard to change in the long run.

 A lack of balance between commitment and communication can cause issues in the long run.